nvidia-holoscan/holoscan-sdk/docs/hsdk_faq.md

 **Q1: Can I use DLA cores with the Holoscan SDK?**

-A1: There are 2 situations in which Holsocan SDK can support Deep Learning Accelerator (DLA) cores.
+A1: There are 2 situations in which Holoscan SDK can support Deep Learning Accelerator (DLA) cores.
 You can configure your application to offload certain inference tasks to DLA cores to improve performance and efficiency.

 * User created engine file:
-If the TensorRT engine file is created with `–useDLACore=0` and the engine file is used in the Holsocan SDK inference framework, then it will use DLA (core 0) as HoloInfer just guides the execution to TensorRT and it will automatically pick it up.The user must give the path to engine file in `model_path_map` and enable the flag `is_engine_path=true` in the inference parameter set.
+If the TensorRT engine file is created with `–useDLACore=0` and the engine file is used in the Holoscan SDK inference framework, then it will use DLA (core 0) as HoloInfer just guides the execution to TensorRT and it will automatically pick it up.The user must give the path to engine file in `model_path_map` and enable the flag `is_engine_path=true` in the inference parameter set.

 * If user is creating engine file via HoloInfer:
 HoloInfer currently does not support using any DLA cores for engine creation (even if it’s available) and it defaults to GPU.